 Breast hamartomas most commonly are asymptomat...

-Breast hypoplasia is a condition which is characterised by underdevelopment of the breast.
+Breast hypoplasia is a condition which is characterized by underdevelopment of the breast.
 Breast hypoplasia can be congenital or acquired.

 congenital adrenal hyperplasia

 Breast screening and diagnostic programmes cannot exist without the technologists.
 They play an indispensable role in the acquisition of mammogram and ultrasound images in both screening and diagnostic settings.

 The mammogram technologist: the primary responsibility of the "mammo tech" is the ...

 BI-RADS classification is proposed by the American College of Radiology (ACR), last updated in November 2015, and is a widely used classification system at the time of writing this article (July 2016).

 The BI-RADS acronym stands for Breast Imaging-Reporting and Data System which is a widely acc...